erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 In general, it's easier to estimate the cost of a small change than a large change, so breaking up large changes into small changes is helpful.
 I've found a one week "cadence" works well for making progress and minimizing coordination effort.

+### Maker & manager schedules

+[Paul Graham's "Maker's schedule, manager's schedule"](http://www.paulgraham.com/makersschedule.html) essay persuasively argues wricting code and meeting with people require fundamentally different forms of attention.
+Both are important, mutually incompatible.
+[Subbu Allamaraju's essay "Accept \| Tentative ✓ \| Decline"](https://m.subbu.org/accept-tentative-decline-f12185b31259) also addresses this topic.
+Carve out "no-meeting" blocks on your calendar for focus work.

 ### Reduce chaos

-I first heard this phrase in the context of advancing a tech ladder ([example ladder](https://github.com/urbanairship/techladder/blob/master/eng.md)), eg senior engineers use simple solutions to reduce complexity, but I think it's broadly applicable: identifying a personal career goal to buffer against corporate goal fluctuation; saving an emergency fund to buffer against employment fluctuation; diversifying investments to avoid single points of failure; etc.
+I first heard this phrase in the context of advancing a tech ladder ([example ladder](https://github.com/urbanairship/techladder/blob/master/eng.md)), eg senior engineers reduce chaos from a system, but I think it's broadly applicable for career (and life) planning: identifying a personal career goal to buffer against corporate goal fluctuation; saving an emergency fund to buffer against employment fluctuation; diversifying investments to avoid single points of failure; etc.

 ### Pre-college